elastos/Elastos.Developer.Website/content/faq/faq_general.md

 {{% faqentry question="What is Elastos’ roadmap for 2019?" %}}
 It is the Cyber Republic that will define the roadmap for 2019.
 It will be released in December 2018.
 Jihan Wu (founder of Bitmain), announced that he will work together with Elastos in creating an investment funds for DApps that will be developed on Elastos.
 {{% /faqentry %}}

-{{% faqentry question="What is the actual development status of Elastos?" %}}
-* The Elastos smart web is in its alpha version.
-* Ela is being merged mined with Bitcoin through Bitmain.
-* The Cyber Republic is officially active.
-{{% /faqentry %}}

 {{% faqentry question="What are the future use cases of Elastos?" %}}